bl4drnnr/google-cli-manager/README.md

 #### Creating project
 1. Go to [Google Cloud project creation page](https://console.cloud.google.com/projectcreate).
+2. Provide project name and click `Create`.
+3. On the left side bard click `APIs & Services` and then `Credentials`.
+4. At the top click `Create Credentials` and select `OAuth client ID`.
+5. There, if you didn't it before, you will be invited to configure `OAuth consent screen`.
+If you already did that, go to next steps.
+   1. There, in `User Type` select `External` and click `Create`.
+6.

 If you already have project on Google Cloud and you want to manage other users' data what you need to do, is to create **Service Account**.